16 – 19 Bursary Scheme

 The Government is committed to financially supporting full time students in the post-16 sector.
 In line with Government policy responsibility for the administration and distribution of 16-19 Bursary funds is devolved to the school.
 The scheme specified below follows Government guidelines, aims to be fair and transparent in its application and will require your son to have their own current bank account.

-Payments will normally be made on the first day of each half term provided the student has met the criteria specified in the 16-19 bursary contract during the previous half term.
-Where the conditions of the contract have not been met the school may withhold payment for the forthcoming half term period.
+Monetary payments will normally be made in arrears for each half term, paid at the beginning of each half term provided that the student has met the criteria specified in the 16-19 bursary contract during the previous half term.
+Where the conditions of the contract have not been met the school may withhold payment.

 There are three levels of 16-19 Bursary payment:

 This is for young people in care, care leavers, young people in receipt of Income Support or Universal Credit in their own name and disabled young people in receipt of Employment Support Allowance or Universal Credit who are also in receipt of Disability Living Allowance (or Personal Independence Payments).
 Written evidence proving eligibility with respect to one of these categories will be required